-If a student has been denied a disability determination or accommodation request, or if an accommodation approved by the Disability Services Office (DSO) has been denied by a staff, faculty or department, they have the right to appeal such decisions.
+If a student has been denied a disability determination or accommodation request, or if an accommodation approved by the Disability Services (DS) has been denied by a staff, faculty or department, they have the right to appeal such decisions.
 The appeal process involves three levels.

-The student is asked to meet with the DSO to review the denial.
-This meeting should be scheduled in a timely manner and no later than one week from the denial.
-The DSO may recommend that the student first discuss the grievance/concern with the individuals or department denying the request.
-If this does not resolve the issue, the DSO will assist the student in moving to the next level of appeal.
+The student is asked to meet with DS to review the denial.
+This meeting should be scheduled in a timely manner.
+DS may recommend that the student first discuss the grievance/concern with the individuals or department denying the request.
+If this does not resolve the issue, DS will assist the student in moving to the next level of appeal.

-Level 2: Written appeal to the Assistant to the Academic Dean (AAD)
+Level 2: Written appeal to the Academic Dean

 The written appeal should include a clear description of the reasons for the appeal and any supporting information.
-The AAD will then initiate a process to review this appeal and solicit information from affected faculty and staff.
-At the AAD’s discretion, a meeting may be called to review the appeal.
+The Academic Dean will then initiate a process to review this appeal and solicit information from affected faculty and staff.
+At the Academic Dean's discretion, a meeting may be called to review the appeal.
 This meeting would minimally involve the student and the Dean and could also include affected faculty, staff and/or a harassment discrimination contact.
-The AAD will be responsible for generating a written decision within 30 days of receipt of the written appeal or within 15 days of the personal meeting, whichever comes first.
+The Academic Dean will be responsible for generating a written decision within 30 days of receipt of the written appeal or within 15 days of the personal meeting, whichever comes first.

 Level 3: Appeal to the Office of Civil Rights (OCR)

-Should the student disagree with the decision of the AAD, they have the right to file an appeal with the Office of Civil Rights (OCR).
-To file a complaint fill out the electronic form that can be found www.ada.gov/complaint/
+Should the student disagree with the decision of the Academic Dean, they have the right to file an appeal with the Office of Civil Rights (OCR).
+More information on this can be found on the following link including an electronic complaint form and phone numbers.